RealJyxen/RealJyxen/README.md

 - /ban  : Ban user in the server
 - /kick : Kick user from the server
 - /mute : Mute user in the server
+- /hug : Hug someone in the server
 - ╰── ⋅ 🤍 ⋅ ── ✧🤍✧ ── ⋅ 🤍 ⋅ ──╯

 # 👩‍💻 Tech Skills